CompuTec/computec-docs/docs/labels/setup/configuration/https-configuration.md

 ## Overview

-To configure HTTPS, it must import a valid certificate to the Local Machine store on the server where the CompuTec Labels service runs and configure its properties in the CompuTec Labels configuration file.
+To configure HTTPS, you must import a valid certificate into the Local Machine store on the server running the CompuTec Labels service and configure its properties in the CompuTec Labels configuration file.

 ## Certificate